MichaelDesantis/No-Nonsense-Github-Project/README.md

 #####New GIT commands used

 1. touch .gitignore  (create .gitignore file)
-2. git pull origin master  (pull latest changes from GitHub)
+2. git pull origin master  (pull latest changes from your GitHub repository)
 3. git remote -v  (view remote connections)

 ##Video 4 : All about branching.